 To maximize work integrity and personal well-being, one (1) workweek of continuous vacation must be used annually after two (2) years of employment.
 Non scheduled workdays are excluded from the workweek.
-A workweek is defined as 40 regularly scheduled hours for full time.
+A workweek is defined as 40 regularly scheduled hours for full time employees and may include holiday time.
 Regularly scheduled hours for a workweek for part-time shall be their normal scheduled hours.